urs-waldmann/i-muppet/README.md

 **Odor trail tracking data (mice) from DeepLabCut preprocessed for I-MuPPET**

 We also provide [odor trail tracking data](https://zenodo.org/record/4008504#.YYK5IdbMIeZ) from [DeepLabCut](https://www.nature.com/articles/s41593-018-0209-y) that we preprocessed.
 You can download this data [here](https://zenodo.org/record/7037327).
-Unzip and copy the 'dlc_data' folder to `./data/annotations/`.
+Unzip and copy the "dlc_data" folder to `./data/annotations/`.
 Use this data to train I-MuPPET.

 **Cowbird data from "3D Bird Reconstruction"**

 ["3D Bird Reconstruction"](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123630001.pdf) provides a cowbird data set.
 You can find it [here](https://drive.google.com/file/d/1vyXYIJIo9jneIqC7lowB4GVi17rjztjn/view).
 Download and copy to `./data/annotations/`.
 Use this data to train I-MuPPET for cowbirds.

 ## Pre-trained weights
 Pre-trained weights for pigeons can be downloaded [here](https://zenodo.org/record/7037589), while for cowbirds and mice you find the pre-trained weights [here](https://zenodo.org/record/7037558).
-Unzip and copy the 'weights' folder to `./data/`.
+Unzip and copy the "weights" folder to `./data/`.
 You can use these pre-trained weights e.g. to run I-MuPPET on the multi-pigeon video sequences that we provide.

 ## I-MuPPET
 **Preliminary task**